kartikynwa/dotty2hotty/README.md

 shipwreck that you are.
 Before undertaking this endeavour, I had little idea of how bash scripts, symlinking and git work.
-Through the sheer force of my immense willpower and unwavering tenacity, I succeeded in Googling a lot of shit and getting this done that other peeps had been so kind to share.
+Through the sheer force of my immense willpower and unwavering tenacity, I succeeded in Googling a lot of shit and getting this done using information that other peeps had been so kind to share.

 One of the things that bothered me about the dotfile git repositories of other "_developers_" was that there was no way of reliably knowing where